erick-otenyo/geomanager/README.md

 # Including the Map Viewer
-This package is the backend component to the frontend [Map Viewer]().
-The Map Viewer is
+This package is the backend component to the frontend [geomapviewer-ui](https://github.com/wmo-raf/geomapviewer-ui).

 # Documentation